crowdcomms/frontend-coding-challenge-junior/README.md

 1. Presentable
 2. Optimised for performance
 3. Display a some basic knowledge of the main Angular concepts and best practices

+You should also commit regularly and follow the [Angular guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commit messages.
+Example commit message: "fix(people list): people not showing"

-It would be nice if the code was tested and suitably structured for a large enterprise app.
+It would be nice if the code was tested but this is not a requirement.

 Good luck!